MantenaMonish/Sign-Up-Sign-In-Page/README.md

 ## Features

-- ✅ Login Page
+-  Login Page
-- ✅ Sign-Up Page
+-  Sign-Up Page
-- ✅ Home Page (with navigation to other pages)
+-  Home Page (with navigation to other pages)

----

-## Tech Stack

-- HTML5
-- CSS3
-- JavaScript (Vanilla)

 ---